antonio-muniz/errorizer/README.md

   // plain string
   next('USER_NOT_FOUND');

-  // message of Error instance
+  // Error instance
   next(new Error('USER_NOT_FOUND'));

-  // using an object
+  // "code" property in object
   next({ code: 'USER_NOT_FOUND' });
 }